wilton-gallego/xyops/docs/data-structures.md

 A boolean flag indicating if the API Key is active or disabled.

+## APIKey.expires

+An optional expiration date for the API Key, in Unix seconds.
+After this date/time comes to pass the API Key can no longer be used.

 ## APIKey.username

 The user or API Key who created the API Key.